microsoft/mu/docs/How/integration_checklist.md

   * nasm
   * ACPI tools
   * etc.
-* Sync the Azure pipelines, pip, gitignores, configs, and other docs with `mu_basecore`.
+* Sync the Azure pipelines, pip, gitignore files, configs, and other docs with `mu_basecore`.
 Try to keep things consistent where possible
   * Easiest way to do this is just a Beyond Compare with Basecore and look at the `.azurepipelines` and `.pytool` directories, as well as the `pip_requirements.txt`, `.gitignore`, `RepoDetails.txt`, and `Readme.rst` files